| Title: | Bayesian Evaluation, Analysis, and Simulation Software Tools for Trials |

 likelihood of the response data from the internal arm and

-is a prior distribution on
+is a prior distribution on (either a normal distribution, a

 distribution, or a mixture distribution with an arbitrary number of

-components of the prior for
+normal and/or components).
+Any components of the prior for

 are approximated with a mixture of two normal distributions.